bluegmlduf2/wallydev-laravel/README.md

      After registering for the Papago translation API, get the app_key issued, and enter the issued key, TRANSLATOR_CLIENT_ID, and TRANSLATOR_CLIENT_SECRET in the .env file
 -   [Slack API](https://api.slack.com/)
     After registering the Incoming Webhooks of the Slack API, enter the app_key issued in the LOG_SLACK_WEBHOOK_URL of the .env file
+-   AWS S3
+    By default, you can back up the database locally.
+When you input AWS S3 information in the env file, it also becomes possible to back up the database to S3.

 ## Command